xcibe95x/vanadium-desktop/README.md

-# Vandium Desktop
+# Vanadium Desktop

 _A lightweight approach to removing Google web service dependency_

-This repository hosts **Vandium x ungoogled**, a desktop-focused fusion of GrapheneOS' Vanadium hardening patches with the ungoogled-chromium base.
+This repository hosts **Vanadium x ungoogled**, a desktop-focused fusion of GrapheneOS' Vanadium hardening patches with the ungoogled-chromium base.
 It is maintained by `xcibe95x` and targets users who want Vanadium's security posture without Google services on desktop platforms.

 **Maintenance cadence:** Releases and refreshed patch drops are published roughly every few months once upstream Chromium and Vanadium changes stabilize.
 Expect staged, infrequent updates rather than a rapid release schedule.